25 DIY Herbal Valentine’s Gifts for Those Short on Time

 A second truth about kindness

-We can’t give when we are on empty.
+We can’t give when we are empty.
 But we can actually fill up our own “love bucket” through gratitude.
-Then, when our own love bucket is full, we have kindness to give.
+Then, when our own love bucket is full, we have the kindness to give.

 I’ll wait right here for you….

-Great now that you are back, here’s 5 very easy to make, DiY gifts that express Kindness and Love.
+Great now that you are back, here are 5 very easy DIY gifts that express Kindness and Love.
 As you are making up the recipes, be sure to save a few for yourself, too.
 Fill up your love bucket and at least 2 other people’s love buckets with these recipes.

-Here are 5 herbal recipes for DiY gifts for Valentines, an anniversary, or anytime you need a little more love, or someone else does.
-You can make all 5 in just a few hours to show kindness and love to those in your family or for friends.
+Here are the first 5 herbal recipes for DIY herbal gifts for Valentines, an anniversary, or anytime you need a little more love, or someone else does.
+You can make all 5 in just an hour or less to show kindness and love to those in your family or for friends.
 The recipes are easy to double or triple successfully.

 1.Warming Sugar Scrub for weary hands